Dry Ice Blasting & Cleaning Blog

 The Result: A Twenty-First Century Gathering Space with Historical Integrity

-Since reopening in 2018, the freshly uncovered walls of the Armory have seen wedding celebrations, non-profit fundraisers and intimate gatherings over local wine and food.
+Since reopening in 2018, the newly restored walls of the Armory have seen wedding celebrations, non-profit fundraisers and intimate gatherings over local wine and food.

 As intended, each of the building’s features – from the walls to the floors (and even the old bleachers which were repurposed into a bar) – preserve and celebrate the building’s eclectic past.

 Now, instead of fluorescent lights shining on paint-spackled walls, the glow from chandeliers bounces off the meticulously restored brick.
-The developers were thrilled with the dry ice blasting.
+The developers were thrilled with the result.

 “They originally hired Polar Clean just to do the large banquet area but after seeing the results, they had us do the entire area, including the wine bar,” said Polar Clean COO Joseph P. Sergio.
 “They were extremely happy.”